 Underground Property

-In many countries, legislation establishes that the subsoil and its mineral resources belong to the state, and not to the owner of the surface.
-In Brazil, for example, the Federal Constitution determines that oil and other mineral resources are the property of the Union.
+In many countries, the law says that the subsoil and its mineral resources belong to the state, and not to the owner of the surface.
+In Brazil, for example, the Federal Constitution states that oil and other mineral resources are the property of the Union.

 Licensing and Concessions